-Before you even attempt to illustrate, seek to understand the lesson that God is teaching you during your time together.
+Before you even attempt to illustrate, seek to understand the lesson God is teaching you during your time together.

 The enemy is tricky.
-He will get you so caught up in making “pretty Bible pages” that before you know it you will have a lot of beautiful Bible art but you wouldn’t have hidden any of God’s word in your heart.
+He will get you so caught up in making “pretty Bible pages” that before you know it you will have a lot of beautiful Bible art but you wouldn’t have hidden any of God’s Word in your heart.

-Please, please, please trust me on this: Bible art journaling is not about creating museum worthy art.
-It is about forming a beautiful, lasting relationship with the one who created heaven and earth and everything in it, including you and me.
+Please, please, please trust me on this: Bible art journaling is not about creating museum-worthy art.
+It is about forming a beautiful, lasting relationship with the One who created heaven and earth and everything in it, including you and me.

-Jehovah longs for a relationship with us and he craves that time that we spend alone with him.
-He has much to teach us if only we would sit still long enough to really hear him.
+Jehovah longs for a relationship with us and He craves that time that we spend alone with Him.
+He has much to teach us if only we would sit still long enough to really hear Him.